wallace-js/wallace/README.md

   { count: 0 }
 ]);
 ```

+> You can specify an actual element instead of an id string.

 This component will then create two `Counter` components, called their `render` method passing one `{ count: 0 }` to each, and attach their DOM at the correct location.